-A sample Budget Detail Worksheet can be found at www.oip.gov/funding/Apply/Resources/BudgetDetailWorksheet.pdf.
-An applicant that submits its budget in a different format should use the budget categories listed in the sample budget worksheet.
+A sample Budget Detail Worksheet can be found at www.ojp.gov/funding/Apply/Resources/BudgetDetailWorksheet.pdf.
+Applicants that submit their budget in a different format should use the budget categories listed in the sample budget worksheet.
 (An applicant should include in the budget work associated with satisfying data archiving requirements.)
 NIJ expects applicants to provide a thorough narrative for each section of the Budget Detail Worksheet.
 The Budget Detail Worksheet should break out costs by year.

-For questions pertaining to budget and examples of allowable and unallowable costs, see the DOJ Grants Financial Guide at DOJ Grants Financial Guide.
+For questions pertaining to budget and examples of allowable and unallowable costs, see the DOJ Grants Financial Guide.